 LING 5000 Introduction to Computational Linguistics

-Please check the graduate catalog and departmental postings about upcoming seminars or courses that may fulfill the requirements and content for DHMS research.
+Please check the graduate catalog and departmental postings about upcoming seminars or courses that may fulfill the requirements and content for DHMS course work.

 - describe the process underlying creation of work in digital media (e.g., the creation of infrastructure as well as content) and their particular contributions